mech/Learning-Notes/FrontEnd/JavaScript/React/Testing.md

 * [A guide to TDD a React/Redux TodoList App — Part 1](https://hackernoon.com/a-guide-to-tdd-a-react-redux-todolist-app-part-1-b8a200bb7091)

+When to test?

+* Test business logic using Jest unit test.
+* Use Snapshot Testing for React Structural Test - `react-test-renderer`

 ## Jest

 While Jest provides browser globals such as window thanks to jsdom, they are only approximations of the real browser behavior.